-- · legumes like beans, peas, lentils, tofu, or other soy products - wholegrain products - · vegetables and fruit - skim milk, low-fat milk, or enriched grain milks (but no rice drinks, see page 19) - rapeseed oil and sandwich spreads containing rapeseed.
+- legumes like beans, peas, lentils, tofu, or other soy products - wholegrain products - vegetables and fruit - skim milk, low-fat milk, or enriched grain milks - rapeseed oil and margarines containing rapeseed.

 There is plenty of fibre in vegetarian food.
 Fibre is very filling, and for children there is a risk that too much fibre will make them full before they've gotten enough energy and nutrition.
 It is therefore very important to pay attention to whether small vegetarians are growing as they should.